In the US, we are in the "Walking Season" when JDRF (Juvenile Diabetes Research Foundation) asks us to walk

 - I mark the start of a research trial when the researchers start recruiting patients (and if there is any uncertainty, when the first patient is dosed).
 Some researchers talk about starting a trial when they submit the paper work, which is usually months earlier.

 - For trials which use combinations of two or more different treatments, I give funding credit, if the organization in the past funded any component of a combination treatment, or if they are funding the current combined treatment.
-Also, I list experiments separately if they use at least one different drug.

 - I have made no attempt to find out how much funding different organizations gave to different research.
 This would be next to impossible for long research programs, anyway.